nomis/wireless-3v3-supercap-pcb/README.rst

 Safety
 ------

-There is a toggle switch to discharge the capacitor, which will take 10-15 at 6A (unverified).
+There is a toggle switch to discharge the capacitor, which will take 14-16 minutes at 390mΩ (unverified).
 This process is limited by the current switching capacity of the switch.

 Schematic
 ---------